 By Joseph Bruno

-Soon Siegel teamed up with Meyer Lansky, the man who would shape his life, and eventually, his death.
-Together they formed the “Bugs and Meyer Gang,” which started out in auto theft, and ended up handling hit contracts for bootleggers who were having their shipments hijacked.
-This tidy little killing business was the forerunner to the infamous Murder Incorporated, which handled hundreds of contract murders during the 1930’s.
+Soon Siegel teamed up with Meyer Lansky, the man who would shape his life and, eventually, his death.
+Together, they formed the “Bugs and Meyer Gang,” which started in auto theft and ended up handling hit contracts for bootleggers who had their shipments hijacked.
+This tidy little killing business was the forerunner to the infamous Murder Incorporated, which handled hundreds of contract murders during the 1930s.

-In the late 1920’s, Siegel and Lansky hooked up with ambitious Italian mobsters Lucky Luciano, Frank Costello, Joe Adonis, Vito Genovese, Albert Anastasia and Tommy Lucchese.
-Together they formed a National Crime Commission, which controlled all organized crime in America for many years to come.
-Siegel was the main hit man for the group, and he led the four-man team, who riddled Joe “The Boss” Masseria’s body with bullets in a Coney Island Restaurant.
-Siegel developed the reputation as a man who not only killed frequently, but enjoyed killing, with a glee of a schoolboy on his first date.
+In the late 1920s, Siegel and Lansky hooked up with ambitious Italian mobsters Lucky Luciano, Frank Costello, Joe Adonis, Vito Genovese, Albert Anastasia, and Tommy Lucchese.
+Together, they formed a National Crime Commission, which controlled all organized crime in America for many years.
+Siegel was the main hitman for the group, and he led the four-man team who riddled Joe “The Boss” Masseria’s body with bullets in a Coney Island Restaurant.
+Siegel developed the reputation as a man who not only killed frequently but enjoyed killing, with the glee of a schoolboy on his first date.

-In the late 1930’s, The Commission sent Siegel to California to take over their West Coast rackets, including the lucrative racing wire, which ran horse race results to thousands of bookie joints throughout the country.
-Siegel pushed aside West Coast mob boss Jack Dragna, who was told by Lansky and Luciano, if he didn’t step down and hand the reins over to Siegel, bad things would happen to him quick.
+In the late 1930s, The Commission sent Siegel to California to take over their West Coast rackets, including the lucrative racing wire, which ran horse race results to thousands of bookie joints throughout the country.
+Siegel pushed aside West Coast mob boss Jack Dragna, who Lansky and Luciano told if he didn’t step down and hand the reins over to Siegel, bad things would happen to him quickly.
 Dragna did as he was told.

-While in Hollywood, Siegel, who was movie-star-good-looking, was a renowned ladies-man, who was sometimes known to bed down three or four starlets at a time.
-He hung around with such movie hunks as Clark Cable, Gary Cooper, George Raft and Cary Grant.
-The girls he slept with included Jean Harlow, Wendy Barry, Marie McDonald, Virginia Hill and Italian Countess Dorothy diFrasso.
-Even though Siegel was busy with the broads, he always found the time to do a little killing on the side.
+While in Hollywood, Siegel, who was movie-star-good-looking, was a renowned ladies-man who was sometimes known to bed down three or four starlets at a time.
+He hung around with movie hunks like Clark Cable, Gary Cooper, George Raft, and Cary Grant.
+The girls he slept with included Jean Harlow, Wendy Barry, Marie McDonald, Virginia Hill, and Italian Countess Dorothy DiFrasso.
+Even though Siegel was busy with the broads, he always found the time to kill on the side.
 In 1939, on orders from New York City Jewish mob boss Louis “Lepke” Buchalter, Siegel whacked Harry “Big Greenie” Greenberg, who was singing like a canary to the feds.
 Siegel was arrested for murder, but after a witness conveniently disappeared, he was acquitted of all charges.

-Opening night in December, 1946, was an unmitigated disaster.
-Siegel had moved up the opening date from March, 1947, while the hotel was still in the late stages of being built.
-Since The Flamingo did not show well (the lobby was draped with ugly drop cloths), the Hollywood crowd stayed away and in a few months, The Flamingo was more than a quarter of a million dollars in the red.
+Opening night in December 1946 was an unmitigated disaster.
+Siegel moved up the opening date from March 1947 while the hotel was still in the late stages of construction.
+Since The Flamingo did not show well (the lobby was draped with ugly drop cloths), the Hollywood crowd stayed away, and in a few months, The Flamingo was more than a quarter of a million dollars in the red.
 Losing money on gambling was unheard of in the mob, so The Commission made a business decision that Siegel’s days on earth had to end.
 Longtime pal Lansky had no problem signing off on his childhood pal’s death warrant.
-Business is business and Siegel was bad for business.
+Business is business, and Siegel was bad for business.

-About the Author: A Vietnam veteran in the United States Navy, Joseph J. Bruno started out in the newspaper business in the mid 1970’s as a sports columnist for the New York Tribune.
-During the 1970’s and 80’s, Bruno was an associate editor for Boxing Illustrated and monthly contributor to Ring Magazine In 1986-1987, Bruno wrote a sports column for the Times Herald Record in Middletown, New York.
-Since that time he has written numerous articles for various magazines as well as a number of books — both fiction and non-fiction.
+About the Author: A Vietnam veteran in the United States Navy, Joseph J. Bruno started in the newspaper business in the mid-1970s as a sports columnist for the New York Tribune.
+During the 1970s and ’80s, Bruno was an associate editor for Boxing Illustrated and a monthly contributor to Ring Magazine In 1986-1987, Bruno wrote a sports column for the Times Herald-Record in Middletown, New York.
+Since then, he has written numerous articles for various magazines and books — both fiction and non-fiction.
 More information can be seen on his blog here: John Bruno on the Mob.
 Source: Ezine Articles (dead link.)